 - You will get information about the research purpose and procedures; expected duration of participation; potential benefits, risks, discomforts, and side effects; and alternative care, treatment and services.

 - If you join a research study, you can withdraw from it at any time.

 - If you refuse to take part, your clinical care will not be affected.

-Make your own healthcare decisions through an Advance Directive according to Maryland law if you are 18 years or older.
+Make or change an Advance Directive for Health Care or an Advance Directive for Mental Health Treatment according to Maryland law if you are 18 years or older.

-- A surrogate may be appointed to make decisions for you if you are unable to do so.
+- You can appoint someone to make healthcare decisions for you if you are unable to do so.

-Consult with the Ethics Committee regarding challenging decisions about your care, treatment, and services.
-Examples of common ethical concerns include:
+Consult with the Ethics Program regarding challenging decisions about your care, treatment and services.

 Speak with a staff member or supervisor if you are concerned with any aspect of your care.